jsgro/single_cell_portal_core/README.md

 locally: `single_cell` (application server), and `single_cell_vite` (vite dev server).
 Both containers will install their dependencies automatically if you have updated any gems or JS packages and then start their required services.
 In addition to the Rails server, the `single_cell` container will run any required migrations and start `Delayed::Job` on startup.
 Both containers can be stopped by pressing `Ctrl-C`.
+This will not remove either container, and they can both be restarted with the same command.

+You can also start these containers headlessly by passing `-d`.
+This runs the same startup commands, but will not attach `STDOUT` from the containers to the terminal.
+When using this option, note that it will take between 30-60 seconds before the portal instance is available at `https://localhost:3000/single_cell`.

+    bin/docker-compose-setup.sh -d

-To clean up the Docker environment, run:
+To stop both services and clean up the Docker environment, run:

     bin/docker-compose-cleanup.sh